 CARE Ratings Ltd

 The Vazir Sultan Tobacco Company Limited was incorporated on 10th November, 1930.
 The name of the Company was subsequently changed to VST Industries Limited on 30th April, 1983.
 The Company has its Registered Office and Manufacturing facility at Hyderabad.
 VST Industries is the second largest player in Indian Cigarette industry by sales.

 The major brands include Charminar, Charminar Special Filter, Charms Mini Kings, Charms Virgina Filter, XL Filter, Vijay, Shaan etc. The company’s products are targeted at the lower income segment where it has dominance.
-The major chunk of revenue (80%) comes from the sale of cigarettes while unmanufactured tobacco contributes to (20%) of total revenue.
+The major chunk of revenue (~80%) comes from the sale of cigarettes while unmanufactured tobacco contributes to (~20%) of total revenue.
 The company’s subsidiary namely Hallmark Tobacco Company has amalgamated with another wholly owned subsidiary, VST Distribution, Storage & Leasing Company.
 It’s profits have grown consistently with a 16.1% CAGR in the last 5 years, VST is generating more than Rs.250 Cr of free cash flows every year.
 Further, it had a dividend yield of 3.59% in FY22.

 Indian Energy Exchange